China, Russia navy ships jointly sail through Japan strait | Law-Order

 China, Russia navy ships jointly sail through Japan strait

-A group of 10 military vessels from China and Russia sailed through a narrow strait separating Japan's main island and its northern island of Hokkaido on Monday, the Japanese defence ministry said on Tuesday.
-Moscow and Beijing have cultivated closer military and diplomatic ties in recent years at a time when their relations with the West have soured.
+A group of 10 naval vessels from China and Russia sailed through a strait separating Japan's main island and its northern island of Hokkaido on Monday, the Japanese government said, adding that it is closely watching such activities.
+It was the first time Japan has confirmed the passage of Chinese and Russian naval vessels sailing together through the Tsugaru Strait, which separates the Sea of Japan from the Pacific.

 - Country: